kolombet/triangle-ts-app/README.md

 # Triangle app

-A web app, which helps to determine the type of triangle.
-Program checks type, by the user inputted triangle sides.
-Available type checks: equilateral, isosceles, scalene, right-sided and Pythagorean.
+This is a web application which helps to determine the type of triangle.
+The program does it by the user input of triangle sides length.
+The following sorts of triangles are available: equilateral, isosceles, scalene, right-angled and Pythagorean.

 ## Demo